oovm/wechat-sdk/projects/live2d-widget/README.md

 ## 📄 License

-See the repository license.
+Source code is dedicated to the public domain under **CC0 1.0 Universal** — see [`License.md`](../../License.md).
 Character models and message-service content may have separate terms.